Spherical collapse, formation hysteresis and the deeply non-linear cosmological power spectrum: Fitting functions for and

 \section{Fitting functions for $\dc$ and $\Dv$}

-In this appendix I provide some fitting functions for the spherical-collapse parameters $\dc$ and $\Dv$ that are valid for homogeneous dark energy models and that even work for substantial curvature.
+In this Appendix I provide some fitting functions for the spherical-collapse parameters $\dc$ and $\Dv$ that are valid for homogeneous dark energy models and that even work for substantial curvature.
 A \LCDM fitting function for $\dc$ can be found in \cite{Nakamura1997} and for $\Dv$ in \cite{Bryan1998}.
-For matter-dominated open and closed cosmologies exact formulae may be derived \citep[\eg][]{b:Coles} and for any individual cosmological model it may be demonstrated that $\dc$ and $\Dv$ are functions of $\Om(a)$ only (\ie do not depend explicitly on time).
-The fitting functions are constructed in such a way that they do not depend explicitly on the dark-energy parameterisation, and are instead parameterised in terms of the linear growth and the integrated growth, which are defined below.
+For matter-dominated open and closed cosmologies exact formulae may be derived \citep[\eg][]{b:Coles}.
+The fitting functions presented here are constructed in such a way that they do not depend explicitly on the dark-energy parameterization, and are instead parameterized in terms of the matter density, linear growth and the integrated growth, which are defined below.